Nine Ways to Stay Warm This Winter

 You can huddle up with friends instead of being alone this winter.
 If you summon up happy memories, you'll feel warmer than the cold weather outside.
 If you have pets, that would work too, including getting close to a warm furry body.
 Loneliness will make you feel cold inside.

 Winter warmth poll

 How do you keep warm all winter season?

 Which way(s) will you stay warm?

 When you're making love, that will also generate some body heat.
-And this might sound weird, too.
+And this might sound weird too.
 You could also make things steamier, If you keep your socks on at night.
-According to a Dutch study, researchers have found couples who had cozy toes to reach orgasm than those who were bare foot.
+According to a Dutch study, researchers have found couples who had cozy toes to reach orgasms than those who were bare foot.
 Now you have a much better reason to wear socks to bed.

 This winter season, you can help beat the cold in a variety of ways.
 All of them is real simple and inexpensive to do to stay warm and keep the cold draft a bay.
 Feel free to one of them, some of them, or all nine ways from performing Ashtanga yoga, layering clothes, wear socks to bed, and even having a hot drink every day can make you feel warm all over everyday.